 U.S. News states graduation rate performance is an indicator of added value and shows the effect of the college's programs and policies on the graduation rate of students after controlling for spending and student characteristics such as test scores and the proportion receiving Pell grants.
 The college is enhancing achievement if the actual rate is higher than the predicted rate.

 "We are committed to providing a rigorous learning experience that provides our students with the intellectual, social, and career skills needed to excel upon graduation.
 Our goal is to have this occur within a traditional four-year program and it is consistently clear we are succeeding," said Westminster College President Dr. Richard Dorman.
-"This recognition is a testament to the great work being done on a daily basis by Westminster students, faculty, and staff."
+"This recognition continues to affirm the quality education and hard work done on a daily basis by Westminster faculty, staff, and students."

-The exclusive rankings, which include rankings of more than 1,400 schools nationwide, are available at www.usnews.com/colleges.
-This year 251 colleges were included in the National Liberal Arts Colleges category and these institutions emphasize undergraduate education and award at least 50 percent of their degrees in the arts and sciences.About Westminster College...
+The exclusive rankings, which include rankings of nearly 1,800 schools nationwide, are available at www.usnews.com/colleges.
+This year 238 colleges were included in the National Liberal Arts Colleges category and these institutions emphasize undergraduate education and award at least 50 percent of their degrees in the arts and sciences.About Westminster College...

 Nearly 1,600 undergraduate and graduate students benefit from individualized attention from dedicated faculty while choosing from 41 majors and nearly 100 organizations on the New Wilmington, Pa., campus.
 Visit www.westminster.edu/advantage to view "Advantage: Westminster" A Strategic Plan 2010-2020.